I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_hdr_metadata_hdr10.md

 ## Members

-`BluePrimary`
+`RedPrimary`

-The chromaticity coordinates of the blue color primary in the CIE xy color space.
+The chromaticity coordinates of the red color primary in the CIE xy color space.
 Index 0 contains the x coordinate and index 1 contains the y coordinate.
 Values are normalized to 50,000.

 `GreenPrimary`

 The chromaticity coordinates of the green color primary in the CIE xy color space.
 Index 0 contains the x coordinate and index 1 contains the y coordinate.
 Values are normalized to 50,000.

-`MaxContentLightLevel`
+`BluePrimary`

-The maximum content light level (MaxCLL).
-This is the nit value corresponding to the brightest pixel used anywhere in the content.
+The chromaticity coordinates of the blue color primary in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

-`MaxFrameAverageLightLevel`
+`WhitePoint`

-The maximum frame average light level (MaxFALL).
-This is the nit value corresponding to the average luminance of the frame which has the brightest average luminance anywhere in the content.
+The chromaticity coordinates of the white point in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

 `MaxMasteringLuminance`